 Gastrointestinal / Immunology

-IBD refers to a set of diseases that cause chronic inflammation of the small and/or large intestines with roughly 45% of cases defined as CD and 55% are UC.1 The global prevalence of IBD exceeds 3 million cases, approximately 1.8 million of which are in the United States.
+IBD refers to a set of diseases that cause chronic inflammation of the small and/or large intestines with roughly 45% of cases defined as CD and 55% are UC.1 As of 2017, the global prevalence of IBD is between 6-8 million cases2, approximately 3 million of which are in the United States3.
 CD and UC can occur at any age, but diagnoses are most frequent between the ages of 15 and 35.
 IBD is a complex condition for which currently available therapies are only moderately effective, many patients fail to achieve a deep, long-lasting remission.
 While there have been tremendous advances in IBD therapies, approximately 30% of patients are unresponsive to initial biologics therapy and, even among responsive patients, up to 10% stop responding to treatment annually.
 For more information about IBD, please visit the Crohn’s & Colitis Foundation.

 1 Hazel K, O’Connor A. Emerging treatments for inflammatory bowel disease.
 Ther Adv Chronic Dis.
 2020;11:2040622319899297.
 Published 2020 Feb 5.
 DOI: 10.1177/2040622319899297